jaylenebowmanhopkins/mama_Robot/README.md

 Can be found on Telegram as [@mama_Robot](https://t.me/mama_Robot)
 </br>

-Alita is currently available in 1 Language as of now:
+mama is currently available in 1 Language as of now:
 - **US English**

 More languages can be managed in the _locales_ folder.

 We are still working on adding new languages.

-Help us bring more languages to the bot by contributing to the project on [Crowdin](https://crowdin.com/project/alitarobot)
+Help us bring more languages to the bot by contributing to the project on [Crowdin](https://crowdin.com/project/mamarobot)

 ## Requirements
 - You need to have a *Mongo Database* (Cluster Preferred)